gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ### 1.3 Get some test funds (`Creditcoin`)

-You will also need to fund your account on the Creditcoin Testnet, otherwise our oracle query submission will fail due to lack of funds.
+You will also need to fund your account on the Creditcoin Devnet, otherwise our oracle query submission will fail due to lack of funds.
 Head to the [🚰 creditcoin discord faucet] to request some test tokens there.

 Your request for tokens in the Discord faucet should look like this.
-Substitute in your testnet account address from [step 1.1]:
+Substitute in your devnet account address from [step 1.1]:

 <!-- ignore -->